 However, neither Matthew nor Luke recorded that public healing would accompany the preaching of the gospel at the end of the age.
 This is because healing is now for the Church (Jms.
 5:14-15), which Christ promised to build (Matt.
 16:18).
 It was to be a commandment-keeping Church comprised of those seeking to please God in everything they do (I John 3:22).

 Revelation 12 describes in summary the 2,000-year history of Christ’s true Church.
-The small, faithful few of God’s flock (Luke 12:32) have been persecuted, suffering extreme hardship and martyrdom at the hands of another church, described in the Revelation 17.
-This large church is described as politically powerful and controlling this world’s rulers, nations and kingdoms.
-It is also pictured as “drunken with the blood of the saints, and with the blood of the martyrs.”
-It has suppressed the true gospel of God’s government coming to earth, and has described itself as “the kingdom of God on earth,” present in “the hearts of men.”
+The small, faithful few of God’s flock (Luke 12:32) have been persecuted, suffering extreme hardship and martyrdom at the hands of another church.
+This large church is politically powerful and controlling this world’s rulers, nations and kingdoms.
+It has suppressed the true gospel of God’s government coming to Earth, and has described itself as “the kingdom of God on Earth,” present in “the hearts of men.”

-This false church, described as a “great whore,” began in A.D.
-33, under the leadership of Simon the sorcerer (Acts 8)—and by the second century was masquerading as God’s true Church.
-Jude 4 describes those who “crept in unawares…turning the grace of our God into lasciviousness [license].”
-II Kings 17:18-24 describes how, in 718 B.C., Samaria, in northern Israel, became the headquarters of the Babylonian mystery religion—from which the false church received her doctrines (Rev. 17:5).
+This false church began in AD 33, under the leadership of Simon the sorcerer (Acts 8)—and by the second century was masquerading as God’s true Church.
+II Kings 17:18-24 describes how, in 718 B.C., Samaria, in northern Israel, became the headquarters of the Babylonian mystery religion—from which the false church received her doctrines.

 Healing in the New Testament

 Some will admit that the Old Testament shows that God heals.
 But at the same time, they seem unwilling to understand many basic New Testament scriptures that are just as plain.
 Instead, confusion reigns due to the lack of faith in God’s clear promises.